irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

     Value (constant) that is ADDED to (not subtracted from) a measured value during the calibration process.
 OSR
-    Original sampling (rate).
+    Original Sampling Rate.
 Used in the context of downsampling.
 Cf DSR.
 QRC
     Quality-Related Condition.
 Condition that may influence quality ZVs.
     Ex: Thruster firing, saturation.
-    QRCs are labelled using QRCIDs.
+    QRCs are uniquely identified using QRCIDs.
+    Note that QRCs are distinct from quality bits themselves.
+A QRC corresponds to setting zero, one, or multiple quality bits and/or cap QUALITY_FLAG.
 QRCID
     QRC ID.
 String constant that represents a specific type of QRC.
     The NSO table uses QRCIDs to label NSO events.